-All libraries and servers that use the X Transport Interface should have a new file called transport.c.
-This file will include the transports based on the configuration flags ConnectionFlags.
-Below is an example transport.c.
+All libraries and servers that use the X Transport Interface should have a new file called TRANSPORTtrans.c.
+This file will include the transports based on the configuration flags provided by the configure script.
+Below is an example xfstrans.c for the font server.

-#include "Xtransint.h"
+#include "config.h"